christoffer/params_validator/README.md

-# rails-params-checker
+# params_validator

-A DSL for checking request parameters, raises exceptions when check failed.
+A DSL for validating request parameters, raises exceptions when validation failed.

-## Contributing to rails-params-checker
+## Contributing to params_validator

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.